-Governors State University students & RFC members - register now.
+Governors State University students & Athletic and Recreation members - register now.
 All class sizes are limited.
 Stop by to register in the Recreation and Fitness Center Sales Office (A1106) or call 708.534.4556 for more information.

 Programs and Workshops

 - Increases heart and lung efficiency - As the heart becomes stronger through exercise, it increases blood flow to every part of your body.
 When your heart and lungs operate more efficiently, your resting pulse rate will slow.